Forricide/still-feel-alive/Chapter 1.md

 School's not that important, anyways.
 What *is* important is figuring out what's going on.
 Everything is a little fuzzy, today, for some reason, but she's pretty sure that yelling and smashing things isn't normal.

 It's a difficult decision, whether to run down the stairs or descend carefully, but 'awkward half-limp' is a suitable compromise.
 It's hard to tell which leg hurts more, so she gambles on left and stumbles a bit when her right freezes up.

+The kitchen is a mess.
+It's not like it's ever particularly clean, but this is different than 'I didn't wash the dishes last night'.
+It's more 'drunken bar fight'.
+Not a pleasant sight.

+A man sits on a chair at the island; it's still in good shape, but two counterparts aren't, legs smashed on the ground.
+Shards of glass and pools of liquid complete the picture.
+It looks to be mostly alcohol, but some is blood red, colouring the broken pieces furniture.